Skip to Content

 If you would like to be invited to our events, join our mailing list by sharing your contact information with us by emailing purce@purdue.edu.

-PURCE invites community, business and government leaders to our next monthly economic policy luncheon, which includes a faculty talk, catered lunch, networking, and Q&A.
+PURCE hosts for community, business and government leaders and academic peers a monthly in-person economic policy luncheon, which includes a faculty talk, catered lunch, networking and Q&A.

 Curious about what we've been up to?